 Grants Program

-Financial assistance to grow Disc Golf throughout Australia to connect more people with disc golf, in more ways, in more places, more often.
+Financial assistance to grow disc golf throughout Australia.
+Connecting more people with the sport, in more ways, in more places, more often.

 Program Overview